 Heating and hot water Repair category: Notes: It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair category: 1
+Repair category:

-Notes: The owner has not been able to provide any information about the septic tank maintenance and it is assumed that the tank is registered with SEPA.
+Notes: It is understood the property is connected to a shared septic tank which is assumed to be registered with SEPA.
 Regular inspection and maintenance should be anticipated.